NReilingh/meta-dotfiles/README.md

 ## Usage

+`dfi init` - Initialize a local dotfiles repository and optionally push it to a remote.
+Conventionally this will be a git and GitHub by default, but other repository types (pijul?) may be supported in the future.
+Under usual circumstances, a user should only need to do this once, ever, across all machines and platforms, unless a completely clean slate is desired.

+`dfi join` - Join an existing dotfiles repository by cloning it from a remote.
+Intended to be the standard practice for setting up a new machine.
+Will deploy dotfiles (to the local filesystem) after cloning.

+`dfi join --inherit` - Join an existing dotfiles repository and inherit the history of another machine.
+Intended for setting up a new machine that replaces an old machine with a different hostname.
+The code repository will model this "inheritance" as establishing the new machine's branch at the old machine's branch head, as opposed to the canonical master branch.

+`dfi add` - Add a file or folder to the list of managed files.
+If file paths are specified with a wildcard pattern, keep in mind the shell will expand these to individual files to be added.
+If a folder is added, this will be saved in the store's configuration and future files will be synced automatically.

 `dfi sync` - Download, merge, and upload changes in managed files.

-`dfi add` - Add a file to the list of managed files.

-`dfi init` - Initialize a local dotfiles repository.

-`dfi inherit` - Inherit the history of another machine.
-Intended for setting up a new machine that replaces an old machine with a different hostname.
+The repository is always fetched first if possible, and local changes are always uploaded to the machine's tracking branch (shadow store), even if merge conflicts prevent synchronizing the canonical branch (common store).

 `dfi merge` - Resume a sync that requires conflict resolution.